tfsumon/byteboltsec-hugo-test/content/english/documentation.md

 | pwd      | The password used to authenticate      |
 | src      | The target URL or IP that the victim authenticated to      |
 | usr      | The username used to authenticate      |
+\* Output dependant on which values were present in the original leak.
   {{< /tab >}}

 {{< /tabs >}}